abdullah14-sako/abdullah14-sako/README.md

-# Hi there! 👋 I'm Abdullah Sako
+# Hi there! 👋 I'm Abdullah

 Welcome to my GitHub profile!
 I'm passionate about software development and enjoy exploring new technologies to craft elegant and scalable solutions.